-These Ginger and Lemongrass Chicken Meatballs are perfect for kids for so many reasons.
-They are super succulent (with no trace of toughness), deliciously fragrant (with a hint of sweetness), the perfect size for dipping (because kids love to dip) and are great for adding to a lunchbox.
+These Ginger and Lemongrass Chicken Meatballs are super succulent (with no trace of toughness), deliciously fragrant (with a hint of sweetness), the perfect size for dipping (because kids love to dip) and are great for adding to a lunchbox.
 Just make sure you leave some for the kids!

 Adding Veggies to Chicken Meatballs

-As parents we are always trying to encourage our children to eat the recommended daily vegetable intake.
+As parents, we are always trying to encourage our children to eat the recommended daily vegetable intake.
 This can be tough and so I always like to grate or finely chop some vegetables into every meal.
-I’d say 80% of my meals start with onion.
+I’d say 80% of my meals start with an onion.
 Known as the “Secret Serve” of vegetables it provides great flavour and if chopped finely enough it will go unnoticed.
-In these chicken meatballs I also added grated carrot.
-I recommend to sauté the vegetables, along with garlic and the lemongrass, until softened before adding it to the ground meat.
+In these chicken meatballs, I also added grated carrot.
+I recommend sautéing the vegetables, along with garlic and the lemongrass, until softened before adding it to the ground meat.
 It makes the meatballs more flavoursome and adds a delicious sweetness to the balls that kids love.
-You also want to sauté the mixture until it is quite dry so that the moisture balance isn’t off set.
+You also want to sauté the mixture until it is quite dry so that the moisture balance isn’t offset.

 This is a great recipe to get your children in the kitchen.
 I honestly believe that kids who are involved in cooking meals are more likely to try and enjoy their food.
 There are a lot of simple tasks that young kids can do in this recipe.
 Pouring, mixing, forming balls are all easy activities that kids can undertake (just watch that they don’t try to eat the raw mixture like my boys do!)